 BS, electrical engineering, Cornell University

 Leading expert on advancing the understanding of atmospheric composition

 Martin's research focuses on characterizing atmospheric composition to inform effective policies surrounding major environmental and public health challenges ranging from air quality to climate change.
 He leads a research group at the interface of satellite remote sensing and global modeling, with applications that include population exposure for health studies, top-down constraints on emissions, and analysis of processes that affect atmospheric composition.
 He serves as Co-Model Scientist for a leading global atmospheric model (GEOS-Chem), leads a global fine particulate matter network (SPARTAN) to evaluate and enhance satellite-based estimates of fine particulate matter, and on multiple science teams for satellite instruments including MAIA, TEMPO, and GEMS.
 Data from his group are relied upon for a large number of assessments including the OECD Regional Well-Being Index, for World Health Organization estimates of global mortality due to fine particulate matter, for the Global Burden of Disease Project to examine the risk factors affecting global public health, and for a wide range of health studies.

 Martin joins EECE from Dalhousie University in Halifax, Nova Scotia, Canada, where he has been on the faculty since 2003.
 He was named professor in 2011 and Arthur B. McDonald Chair of Research Excellence in 2016.
 Since 2003, he also has been a research associate at the Harvard-Smithsonian Center for Astrophysics, where he also was a postdoctoral fellow.
 He serves on a variety of task forces, advisory boards and working groups as an expert on air quality.
-His professional honors include a Steacie Memorial Fellowship and selection to the Royal Society of Canada, and being named a Highly Cited Researcher.
+His professional honors include a Steacie Memorial Fellowship, selection to the Royal Society of Canada, and being named a Highly Cited Researcher.